Projects

 Project description

-To implement an in-person and virtual Peer Support Group program for Royal Brisbane and Women’s Hospital (RBWH) Intensive Care Unit (ICU) survivors and their families, co-led by RBWH and Redcliffe ICUs, with referrals from the wider Metro North Community (Caboolture and The Prince Charles Hospitals) and incorporating Telehealth technology to reach regional consumers.
+The implementation of a peer support group program for Intensive Care Unit (ICU) survivors and their families.
+The program is being co-led by Royal Brisbane and Women’s Hospital (RBWH) and Redcliffe Hospital Intensive Care Units (ICU), with referrals from the wider Metro North Health community (Caboolture and The Prince Charles Hospitals) and incorporating telehealth technology to reach regional consumers.

 Physical, cognitive, and psychological problems are common among survivors of critical illness and are often associated with a reduced quality of life.
-This constellation of physical and psychosocial consequences of critical illness has been termed Post-Intensive Care Syndrome (PICS).
+Collectively, the physical and psychosocial consequences of critical illness is known as Post-Intensive Care Syndrome (PICS).

 Meet the researcher